-- Documents or other records provided by a party to an agreement or transaction which can be verified by another party to the same agreement or transaction, e.g. contracts or other legal agreements. - 2) Documents or other records which cannot be independently verified but whose authenticity and accuracy is attested to by a credible and responsible person without a conflict of interest. - 3) Verbal information provided by a credible and responsible person, recorded in writing by the Assessor with the full name, position, and contact details of the person giving the information.
+- c) Data provided by the owner commissioning the rating, or a third party with a significant interest in the operation or performance of the building or its equipment (such as a facility manager, technical contractor or equipment supplier), including one of the following: - 1) Documents or other records provided by a party to an agreement or transaction which can be verified by another party to the same agreement or transaction, e.g. contracts or other legal agreements. - 2) Documents or other records which cannot be independently verified but whose authenticity and accuracy is attested to by a credible and responsible person without a conflict of interest. - 3) Verbal information provided by a credible and responsible person, recorded in writing by the Assessor with the full name, position, and contact details of the person giving the information.